Skip to product information

 Care Tips

-• Soil Type: Prefers acidic, sandy, or loamy soils.
+• Soil Type: Sandy or loamy soil preferred

-• Planting Depth: Plant at the same depth as the nursery container.
+• Plant at the same depth as in its nursery container or root ball.

 View full details